akshatnarula3110/sales-analysis/README.md

 - Sales analysis by gender
 - Sales analysis by age group
 - Product category analysis
+## Power BI Dashboard
+A Power BI dashboard is created to visualize Diwali sales data interactively.

+The dashboard includes:
+- Total sales overview
+- Sales by gender
+- Sales by age group
+- Sales by product category
+- State-wise sales analysis

 ## Files in this Repository
-- Sales_Analysis.ipynb : Jupyter notebook containing the full analysis
+- Sales_Analysis.ipynb : Jupyter notebook for data analysis
 - Sales Data.csv : Dataset used for analysis
+- Diwali_Sales.pbix : Power BI dashboard file
 - README.md : Project documentation

 ## How to Run the Project
 1. Download the repository
-2. Open Sales_Analysis.ipynb in Jupyter Notebook
+2. Open Sales_Analysis.ipynb in Jupyter Notebook and run all cells
-3. Run all cells step by step
+3. Open the .pbix file in Power BI Desktop to view the dashboard

 ## Conclusion
 This analysis helps understand customer purchasing patterns during Diwali and can be useful for improving marketing strategies.